 After your baby’s birth, it is a good idea to retrain your bladder.
-You do this by trying to hold off from going to the toilet for as long as you can, until your bladder is full.
+You can do this by trying to hold off from going to the toilet, until your bladder is full.

 If all else fails, surgery might be an option for some women.
-If you need to, talk to your doctor about what's best for you.
+Talk to your doctor about what's best for you.

 Living with urinary incontinence

 Urinary incontinence can, unfortunately, become a long-term problem for some women.
 Here are some tips that may help if you are living with it: